Multiple Choice Bible Quiz about Moses the Lawgiver

 c.
 The latrines were to be placed outside the camp for health reasons.

-Moses, overwhelmed by the complaints he was handling alone, created a system to allow others to judge the people under his guidance.
+He created a system to allow others to judge the people under his guidance.

 -